DorcasToto/mQuote/README.md

 3. Delete a quote
 4. See the number of upvotes and number of downvotes for each quote.

+## Figma design

+ Check through my figma design [here](https://www.figma.com/file/aM538jsyiIxVEZVeMkICxe/mQuote?node-id=0%3A1)

 ## Live Application

-You can view the live application using this [link] (https://dorcastoto.github.io/mQuote/) hosted by Github
+You can view the live application using this [link](https://dorcastoto.github.io/mQuote/) hosted by Github

 ## Development server